grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "Damn you Bastian!
 Shut the fuck up!"

-"Bastian, lay off."
-Said Percy.
+"Bastian, lay off," said Percy.
 "No submariner is required to contemplate the worst possible scenarios if they don't fucking want to."

 Bastian grinned and sucked at the last of his cigarette before stabbing it out in an overflowing can of butts.

-[//]: # (--- EDITED TO HERE ---)

 -----